-Lesson Learned: Feline eyelid agenesis is a birth defect where the lip of the eyelid is partial or non-existent, and severe cases warrant surgery.
+Feline eyelid agenesis is a birth defect where the lip of the eyelid is partial or non-existent, and severe cases warrant surgery.
+I first discovered this condition existed when I was fostering an adorable tabby kitten named Simba.
+He was five months old, but something was off with his eyes.

-No, he doesn’t, but because he’s fury, his fur was growing in to his eyes and scratching them.
-The ophthalmologist noted a small dot on Simba’s eye, and red blood vessels running into it.
-This is a corneal ulcer (caused in Simba’s case from fur rubbing the eye).
+The problem with agenesis was his fur was growing into his eyes and scratching them.
+The ophthalmologist noted a small dot on Simba’s eye, with red blood vessels running into it.
+This was a corneal ulcer, and likely caused from fur rubbing Simba’s eye.

 Ulcers are very painful, and if left untreated, they can lead to blindness.
 His ophthalmologist prescribed ofloxicin drops to treat the ulcer.
 The ulcer had to heal before scheduling any surgery.